 Fly High is an airline company.
 They expect that the prices of jet fuel will rise over a period of three months.
-So, as the prices of jet fuel will increase, their cost of flying passengers will also rise.
-They may or may not be able to raise the prices of their tickets or passenger fare, with the rise in fuel prices.
+So, as the prices of jet fuel will increase, the cost of flying passengers will also rise.
+They may or may not be able to raise the prices of their tickets or passenger fare with the rise in fuel prices.
 If they do not increase the passenger fare, their profits from each seat in the airplane they sell will go down.
-So, what is the option with the airline, and what steps they should take to ensure that their profits do not go down?
+So, what is the option with the airline, and what steps should they take to ensure that their profits do not go down?
 The answer lies in entering into the cross hedge.

 Cross Hedge is a futures contract strategy or a financial strategy to offset or minimize the loss from one asset from the profits of the other asset.
-In cross hedge, you purchase two different assets/security/commodity in the futures market with a positive correlation in the movement of their prices.
+In a cross hedge, you purchase two different assets/security/commodities in the futures market with a positive correlation in the movement of their prices.
 You do this because you consider holding just one of the assets as risky.

 What is this Futures Market?

-The futures market is a platform where the buyers agree to buy something and the sellers agree to sell it at a predetermined price and on a specified future date.
-This kind of contract, in which the price of the item is set on today’s price but the delivery is to be made on a future date, is called a futures contract.
+The futures market is a platform where the buyers agree to buy something, and the sellers agree to sell it at a predetermined price and on a specified future date.
+This kind of contract, in which the price of the item is set on today’s price, but the delivery is to be made on a future date, is called a futures contract.

 Cross Hedge Real World Scenario: 1

 So, if the Fly High airlines expect the cost of jet fuel to rise in the future, they can purchase crude oil in the futures market.
 If the price of jet fuels rises in three months’ time, the price of crude oil, we expect, will also rise (since their prices are positively correlated).
 Now, fly high has purchased crude oil at today’s low price, and they will get it after three months when the prices will be higher.
 They can sell that crude oil at that higher price in the future.
-This way, the risk of profits going down because of the increase in jet fuel price, is taken care of.
+This way, the risk of profits going down because of the increase in jet fuel price is taken care of.
 The profits they will make with crude oil trading will compensate for any loss with rising in jet fuel prices.
 This process is called cross hedging.

 Cross Hedge Real World Scenario: 2

 Consider the opposite situation.
-What if a company expects the prices of their asset(s) to go down?
+What if a company expects the prices of its asset(s) to go down?
 Fly high airlines won’t be worried about this as this will bring down their costs.
 But if you are the owner of a gold mine and you expect the value of your stock of gold (inventory) to go down, you will have a lot to worry about.
 How do you cover this risk?
 You can sell that asset or a related asset at today’s price in the futures market.

-Suppose you are holding a substantial amount of gold inventory and you can make profits on them as long as the prices are above $1400 per ounce of gold.
+Suppose you are holding a substantial amount of gold inventory, and you can make profits on them as long as the prices are above $1400 per ounce of gold.
 Currently, the prices are around $1500 per ounce.
 But you expect prices to fall below $1300 per ounce and stay there for a long time.
 How can you cover this risk?

 You can sell gold in the futures market at today’s prices and sell all the inventory of gold you hold.
 But you are not able to find gold futures contracts to cover your risk.
 So, you enter into a cross hedge by selling platinum in the futures market as prices of gold and platinum are highly correlated.
-So, you sell that amount of platinum in the futures market which is roughly equal to the value of your gold inventory.
+So, you sell that amount of platinum in the futures market, which is roughly equal to the value of your gold inventory.
 Now, when the gold prices fall below $1400 per ounce, you will make losses.
-But you will cover the losses by delivering platinum which you now purchase at a low price but you had sold it at a higher price in the past through a futures contract.
+But you will cover the losses by delivering platinum which you now purchase at a low price, but you had sold it at a higher price in the past through a futures contract.

 When is Cross Hedge Recommended?